sisoe24/Nuke-Tools/README.md

 ## 1.1.
 Features

 - Execute code inside Nuke from a machine in your local network.
-  - Get output of Nuke execution inside Visual Studio Code.
+  - Get the output of Nuke execution inside Visual Studio Code.
-  - When used locally (same machine) no configuration is required, just running the server inside Nuke.
+  - When used locally (same machine), the extension requires no configuration, just a running server inside Nuke.
-  - Specify a custom address when connection is from/to another computer.
+  - Specify a custom address when the connection is from/to another computer.
   - BlinkScript support.
-- Included Nuke Python Stubs to be added to `python.analysis.extraPaths` for a simple auto complete feature.
+- Nuke Python Stubs for an auto-complete feature.
-- Convenient commands for launching Nuke instances via the terminal with default or optional arguments.
+- Commands for executing Nuke instances via the terminal with default or optional arguments.

 ## 1.2.
 Requirements